353words/cpu_cache/README.md

 05 }
 ```

 Listing 7 show the implementation of slice in the Go runtime.
-On my machine every field is a 64 bits or 8 bytes, a total of 24 bytes.
+On my machine every field is a 64 bits or 8 bytes - a total of 24 bytes.

 Let's change the `Image` implementation